Medically reviewed by Drugs.com. Last updated on Feb 14, 2020.

 - Hormonal changes, such as those related to pregnancy or menopause

 - Recreational drug use, such as smoking marijuana or vaping

 - Certain medications that cause dry mouth or gum changes

 - Conditions that cause decreased immunity, such as leukemia, HIV/AIDS and cancer treatment

 - Certain diseases, such as diabetes, rheumatoid arthritis and Crohn's disease

 Periodontitis can cause tooth loss.
-And some research suggests that the bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting your heart, lungs and other parts of your body.
-For example, periodontitis may be linked with respiratory disease, rheumatoid arthritis, coronary artery disease or stroke.
-But more studies are needed to confirm a link.
+The bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting other parts of your body.
+For example, periodontitis is linked with respiratory disease, rheumatoid arthritis, coronary artery disease and problems controlling blood sugar in diabetes.